A DUI involving Marijuana Can Require an Interlock

 How are Express Consent Hearings Different from Criminal Cases?

-The express consent hearing is only focused on a defendant’s privilege to drive.
 A privilege is easier for the government to take.
 The DMV will not have to find that a defendant violated the express consent statute beyond a reasonable doubt.

 Instead, a preponderance of the evidence standard is used.
 This means a more likely than not view of the facts.